cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

     ```

-5. Sign in again to that VM to follow the steps on the next Exercise
+7. Sign in again to that VM to follow the steps 1-4 on this task

+8. You will be using this remote console on the rest of the exercises of this lab

 ### EXERCISE 2 Set Up Jenkins
 >